singleron-RD/CeleScope/doc/assay/multi_rna.md

 1st column: Fastq file prefix.
 2nd column: Fastq file directory path.
 3rd column: Sample name, which is the prefix of all output files.
-4th column: The 4th column has different meaning for each assay.
-For `rna`, it means `forced cell number` and it's an optional column.
-For other assays, see [here](./mapfile.md).

 Example